-There’s nothing prohibiting this kind of activity, though personally I wouldn’t make a habit of it for all your friends and family.
-In other words, Hyatt might take issue with this if you start making tons of bookings for people, since that’s not within the spirit of this.
+There’s nothing prohibiting this kind of activity, though personally, I wouldn’t make a habit of it for all your friends and family.
+In other words, Hyatt might take issue with this if you start making tons of bookings for other people since that’s not within the spirit of this.

 Transfer points from Chase Ultimate Rewards